jevymira/MataTeams/readme.md

 }
 ```

-2. Have PostgreSQL running.
+2. Run PostgreSQL.
-3. Create and seed a local database for `Identity.API`... (disregard any connection error)
+3. Create and seed a local database for `Identity.API`... (and disregard any connection error that may appear).
    * **Rider**: (right-click) Entity Framework Core > Update Database... > OK
    * **EF Core** tools CLI: `cd src/Identity.API` > `dotnet ef database update`
 4. Create another `secrets.json`, this time for `Teams.API`.
-Copy over most of the same values from `Identity.API` except for:
+Copy over the same values from `Identity.API` except for:
-   * The `Database` defined in the connection string.
-It should differ, e.g., `matateams` without the `_identity` postfix.
-This will produce a separate table, matching the intended architecture and making error resolution in the next section less painful.
+   * `Database` defined for `"DefaultConnection"`, since it should differ to produce a separate database, e.g., `matateams` without the `_identity` postfix.
+(This carries the additional benefit of making error resolution described in other sections less painful.)
-   * `IdentityGuid`, which should be the identifier of the `ApplicationUser` seeded in the previous step to the table `AspNetUsers`.
-Query the `AspNetUsers` table in your local identity database for this value, e.g, run `SELECT "Id" FROM "AspNetUsers";`.
+   * `"IdentityGuid"`, the unique identifier of the `ApplicationUser` seeded to table `AspNetUsers`.
+Query the `AspNetUsers` table in your local identity database to obtain this value; e.g, run `SELECT "Id" FROM "AspNetUsers";`.

 ```
 {